-Osteopathy is the oldest of the modern manual therapies, predating both Chiropractic and modern physiotherapy, with Osteopathy’s origins dating back to 1874 in Kriksville Missouri.
+Osteopathy is one of the older forms of the modern manual therapies, dating back to 1874 in Kirksville Missouri.

 After returning to study anatomy in great depth the founder Dr A.T.
 Still, a physician of his time, named the key Osteopathic principles: